-Europe is filled with breathtaking places, but many of them are often crowded with tourists.
-Luckily, it also has a whole myriad of cities, towns, villages, and natural wonders that, despite their beauty, are barely frequented by visitors.
-So for those of you who like to travel off the beaten path, this article is for you.
-Here are some of the best hidden gems in Europe, from secret waterfalls to cities most people didn’t even know existed.
+From the historic city of Rome to the bustling metropolis of London, Europe is filled with breathtaking places.
+However, not enough credit is given to the myriad of European cities, towns, villages, and natural wonders that, despite their beauty, are barely frequented by visitors.
+For those of you who like to travel off the beaten path: this article is for you.
+Here are some of the best hidden gems in Europe, from secret waterfalls to cities most tourists have never heard of.
 One thing is for sure: it’s unclear why these places are still relatively undiscovered — they are absolutely remarkable.

 Disclaimer: This awesome, free article contains affiliate links.
 If you make a purchase after clicking one of these links, I earn a small commission at no extra cost to you.
 No pressure to use these links, but I really appreciate it when you do!